mqwilber/2015-04-17-ucsb/lessons/ggplot/ggplot-lesson.md

 ***
 # Exercise 2:
   > Using the `iris` data, create a faceted figure that includes three panels, one for each species; each panel should include a scatter plot of Petal.Width vs. Petal.Length; lastly, include a linear fit on each panel.
 Manipulate the theme to improve the appearance of the figure.

-  > Save your figure and email it to your advisor, with the subject line "For  your refrigerator".
+  > Save your figure and email it to your advisor, with the subject line "For your refrigerator!"